 "Audit-related fees" consist of fees for professional services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and which are not reported under "Audit Fees" above, such as the assistance for implementing the International Financial Reporting Standards.
-Ernst & Young LLP, the Corporation's independent auditors, billed the Corporation \$32,000 in audit-related fees during the fiscal year ended March 31, 2019, and \$12,000 in audit-related fees during the fiscal year ended March 31, 2018.
+Ernst & Young LLP, the Corporation's independent auditors, billed the Corporation \$12,600 in audit-related fees during the fiscal year ended March 31, 2020, and \$32,000 during the fiscal year ended March 31, 2019.